WLZW

 WLZW (98.7 FM) is a commercial radio station in Utica, New York, serving the Utica-Rome radio market.
 The station is owned by Townsquare Media and calls itself Lite 98.7.
-It is part of a cluster with news-talk station WIBX, country-formatted WFRG, classic hits station WODZ, and classic rock-formatted WOUR.
+It is part of a cluster with news-talk station WIBX, country-formatted WFRG-FM, classic hits station WODZ-FM, and classic rock-formatted WOUR.

 WLZW broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
 It carries the nationally syndicated Delilah call-in and request show in the evening.

 History

 Beautiful Music, Oldies and Rock

 The station signed on the air on January 1, 1974.
 It was a sister station to WIBX 950 AM and ran a beautiful music format using the call sign WIBQ.
 But in the 1980s, the beautiful music format was starting to attracting only older listeners, while most advertisers seek young to middle aged clients.

 Without warning, WIBQ changed its format in 1985 to oldies as "Z 98.7" with the call letters WNYZ.
 After a while in the format, WNYZ next flipped to a rock-leaning Top 40 format, identifying as "New York's Z-98.7".
 The format began with Twisted Sister's We're Not Gonna Take It, followed by Quiet Riot's Cum On Feel the Noize.
 The Top 40 format could not, however, compete against powerhouse Top 40 station Power Hits Rock 107 WRCK.
 In 1989 the station again changed format.
 Originally the station planned to join the Z-Rock satellite delivered Heavy Metal format available at the time, but instead flipped to the current Adult Contemporary sound and current call sign WLZW, identifying as "Lite 98.7".